kmetaxas/sarama-sasl/README.md

 # SASL/OAUTHBEARER Access Token Provider

 ## Overview

+Forked from <https://github.com/damiannolan/sasl> as it was unmaintained and was depending on outdate versions of sarama.

 This package is intended to be used as a complement to [Shopify/sarama](https://github.com/Shopify/sarama).
 It provides an implementation of the `sarama.AccessTokenProvider` interface to be employed by clients using the SASL/OAUTHBEARER mechanism for Apache Kafka.

 The very popular `golang/oauth2` and `golang/oauth2/clientcredentials` are leveraged to perform the 2 legged client credentials flow to obtain an Access Token outside the context of a user.

 ## Installation

 ```
-go get github.com/damiannolan/sasl/oauthbearer
+go get github.com/kmetaxas/sarama-sasl/oauthbearer
 ```

 ## Usage